 - Recruiting the best student-athletes who will succeed in our academic and athletic environments.

-- Preparing individuals and team to realize their full competitive potential.
+- Preparing individuals and teams to realize their full competitive potential.

 The University of California, in accordance with applicable Federal and State law and University policy, does not discriminate on the basis of race, color, national origin, religion, sex, gender identity, pregnancy, physical or mental disability, medical condition (cancer related or genetic characteristics), ancestry, marital status, age, citizenship, sexual orientation, or service in the uniformed services as defined by the Uniformed Services Employment and Reemployment Rights Act of 1994.
 The University also prohibits sexual harassment.
 This nondiscrimination policy covers admission, access, treatment in University programs and activities and employment.